 As the goal was to determine intrinsic colors without making any assumptions about reddening, no host-galaxy extinction corrections were applied to the literature data at this stage of the analysis.
-Instead, host-galaxy extinction was handled by fitting the blue side ridge-line of the supernova color curves, so as to extract the unreddened intrinsic color.
-This ridge-line fit allowed for an 0.08 error bar on each individual color point, added in quadrature to quoted photometry errors; any point which was more than $1\sigma$ redward of the fit was treated in the $\chi^2$ calculation as only $1\sigma$ away.
+Instead, host-galaxy extinction was handled by performing a robust blue-side ridge-line fit to the supernova color curves, so as to extract the unreddened intrinsic color.
+Individual color points that were outliers were prevented from having too much weight in the fit with a small added dispersion on each point.
+The blue ridge-line was selected by allowing any point more than $1\sigma$ to the red side of the fit model only to contribute to the $\chi^2$ as if it were $1\sigma$ away.
 Additionally, those supernovae which were most reddened were omitted.
 The resulting fit procedure provided B-V, V-R, and R-I as a function of epoch and stretch; those colors were used to correct the template spectrum as described above.

-Some of our data extend into the U-band range of the spectrum.
-This is obvious for supernovae at z>0.7 where a U-band template is fit to the R-band data.
-However, even for supernovae at $z\gtrsim0.55$ , the de-redshifted R-band filter begins to overlap the U-band range of the rest-frame spectrum.
+Some of our data extend into the rest-frame U-band range of the spectrum.
+This is obvious for supernovae at z > 0.7 where a U-band template is fit to the R-band data.
+However, even for supernovae at $z \gtrsim 0.55$ , the de-redshifted R-band filter begins to overlap the U-band range of the rest-frame spectrum.
 Thus, it is also important to know the intrinsic U-B color so as to generate a proper spectral template.
 We used data from the literature, as given in Table 6.
 Here, there is an insufficient number of supernova lightcurves to reasonably use the sort of ridge-line analysis used above to eliminate the effects of host-galaxy extinction in determining the intrinsic BVRI colors.
-Instead, for U-B, we perform extinction corrections using the E(B-V) values from Phillips $et\ al.\ (1999)$ .
+Instead, for U-B, we perform extinction corrections using the E(B-V) values from Phillips et al. (1999).
 Based on Table 6, we adopt a U-B color of 0.4 at the epoch of rest-B maximum.
-This value is also consistent with the data shown in Jha (2002) for supernovae with timescale stretch of $s\sim 1$ , although the data is not determinative (see § 5.4 for the effect of systematic error in this value).
+This value is also consistent with the data shown in Jha (2002) for supernovae with timescale stretch of $s \sim 1$ , although the data are not determinative.
+In contrast to the other colors, U-B was not considered to be a function of stretch.
+Even though Jha (2002) does show U-B depending on lightcurve stretch decay rate, the supernovae in this work that would be most affected (those at z > 0.7 where